ksenia0822/ehub-program-cms/README.md

 A react app that uploads files to S3.

+Add an .env.local file with the following properties to the root directory.
+Make sure it is in .gitignore.

+ACCESS_KEY_ID="..."

+SECRET_ACCESS_KEY="..."

+AWS_BUCKET="..."

 ## Available Scripts